At The Ark

 Everyone goes to the toilet and washes hands before eating snack at the tables.
 Together we count the number of children/boys/girls/adults, using different languages.
 We discuss the weather, the day of the week and month of the year.

 After snack time we will get out bats, balls, obstacle courses and other physical play toys.
 We may play games as a group, move to music or have different exercise stations.
-Once we have finished this time we tidy up together and have music before moving into keyworker groups.
+Once we have finished this time we tidy up together and have music, group time and stories.

 At 12:10 we sing the Goodbye Song and give out the items in children's baskets (crafts, letters for parents etc).
 At 12:15 the morning ends and children are dismissed to parents/carers.

-The children will lead the activities as we walk through the woods, under adult supervision, so every session will be very different.
-Activities could include bug hunting, building woodland crowns, treasure hunts, and much more.
+The children lead the activities as we walk through the woods, under adult supervision, so every session will be very different.
+Activities include bug hunting, building woodland crowns, treasure hunts, letter and number identification, and much more.

-Children need to wear long trousers and long sleevs to avoid bites and stings.
+Children need to wear long trousers and long sleeves to avoid bites and stings.
 They also need to wear weather appropriate clothing (wellies and waterproofs in wet weather, sunhats in hot weather).

 St Brendan's Care Home visits

-We hope to resume our regular visits to St Brendan's Care Home once the home is able to welcome visitors again.
+We regularly visit to St Brendan's Care Home.
 This interaction between the generations has proven benefits to both the children and the residents and the residents here certainly enjoy our visits.

-Children have partnered residents to decorate plant pots and plant flowers, make Christmas tree decorations, and create Easter Bonnets.
-The most recent visit saw the children go in their costumes to talk about their topic, People who help us.
-They sang songs, decorated Easter eggs, paraded their Easter Bonnets, and sang some songs.
+Children have partnered residents to decorate plant pots and plant flowers, make bookmarks and Christmas tree decorations, and create Easter Bonnets.
+They sing songs, talk with the residents and share stories.